-What are Culinary Arts?
+What is Culinary Arts?

 Moreover, culinary classes can offer specific cooking methods and techniques that help place a beginner on the path to becoming a culinary artist.
 In fact, culinarians—one of the key culinary terms—study food science, nutrition, and diet, leading to culinary creations that are pleasing to the eye as well as to the palate.
 Since the late 19th century, culinary arts have become a prominent part of American culture.